 Within what seemed like a minute, fresh pita was made over the pita stone over the fire and we were offered fresh goat cheese along with the pita.
 Despite both of us being allergic to dairy, we couldn't help but partake in the delicious farm-fresh cheese made from the goats just outside.
 Combined with the fire-fresh pita, it was a great meal.
 Something to be aware of is that it's considered rude to use your left hand to eat/do anything with, even if you're a lefty.

-After enjoying a little conversation, we both thanked our hosts in Arabic (Shukran اﺮﻜﺷ) a touch that they very much appreciated, before showing them our small token of thanks: some snacks for the kids, which the kids excitedly grabbed (and saved for after dinner).
+After enjoying a little conversation, we both thanked our hosts in Arabic (How to say thank you in Arabic: Shukran اﺮﻜﺷ) a touch that they very much appreciated, before showing them our small token of thanks: some snacks for the kids, which the kids excitedly grabbed (and saved for after dinner).
 In retrospect, I wish I had loaded up on quality dates to thank them properly.
 Below, a photo of our guide, his wife, the kids, and the tents.

 For the record, you cannot stay with a Bedouin family's tent when visiting Wadi Rum as this is a very personal area where strangers will be welcomed, but staying over in their tent is something that is not possible.

-Experiencing Bedouin Hospitality and Staying out in the Desert
+Experiencing Bedouin Hospitality in Jordan and Staying out in the Jordanian Desert

-I should note that we were in Jordan in January, which can be cold.
-By cold, I mean 35-40 degrees F (4 degrees C) at night, Our tent (pictured below) was wind-proof with two beds, but that was it.
+The weather in Jordan in January was quite cold (35-40 degrees F (4 degrees C) at night, Our tent (pictured below) was wind-proof with two beds, but that was it.
 We really had not planned for weather this cold, but on our budget, this was a good deal: only 40 Jordanian dinars per night.
 We bundled underneath the 4 blankets given to us and vowed not to leave the tent, which was a good decision.
 If you stay in a tent like ours (tent with 2 beds), you can use the shared facilities (incredibly clean and well-maintained) for toilets, meals/drinks, and showers.
 Meals can be included for a small extra price.

 There are MUCH nicer "tents" available at Bait Ali that are functionally luxury hotel rooms with private bathrooms and air conditioning, You still have access to the shared dining room, but a little more privacy.